 What is Russian Sage?

-Russian Sage is a herbaceous perennial deriving from the Mint family.
+Russian Sage is a deciduous perennial or sub-shrub deriving from the Mint family.
 This plant has a woody base, with slim, grey-green leaves and extending tubular purple flowers.

 More so, the perovskia offers a lovely, long blooming cycle and produces an incredibly nectar rich pollen which will definitely attract a variety of butterflies and hummingbirds to your garden.